Whatsapp Icon

 Cancer-Specific Causes

 Some cancers themselves can directly or indirectly lead to hypotension.
 Tumors located in critical areas might press on blood vessels or interfere with hormonal regulation that affects blood pressure.
-For instance, adrenal tumors could disrupt the balance of hormones responsible for regulating blood pressure.
+For instance, adrenal tumours could disrupt the balance of hormones responsible for regulating blood pressure.

 For more insights on managing cancer-related complications, continue exploring our blog.